nengoxx/ai-stuff/open-webui/README.md

 ## Realtime conversation

 Guide to install and configure the realtime conversation feature for Open WebUI with minimal latency.
+Also with the web search functioanlity and the new whisper-turbo model.

 ## Context Limit